daai26/daai26.github.io/faq.md

 # Logistical Questions
 *Where will the students be staying?*

-In Switzerland, the GVSU students will stay at the [Hostel Depot 195](https://depot195.ch) in Winterthur, a 10 minutes walk from the ZHAW SoE campus.
+In Switzerland, the GVSU students will stay at the <a href="https://depot195.ch" target="_blank" rel="noopener noreferrer">Hostel Depot 195</a> in Winterthur, a 10 minutes walk from the ZHAW SoE campus.
 In the USA, the ZHAW students will be staying on campus at the Grand Valley State University (Campus Allendale), see [here](https://grandvalleystate.university-tour.com/virtual-tour/main-campus#Murray%20and%20Van%20Steeland%20Apartments) and [here](https://www.gvsu.edu/housing/).

 *How is the flight booking handled?*